2025-09-07 08:24 PM

 void* buffer = aligned_alloc(64, size);

-This entire parser is a love letter to x86-64 with AVX-512.
+This parser is married to x86-64 with AVX-512.
 For ARM processors, we'd need to rewrite using NEON:

 #ifdef __x86_64__